eturino/ts-key-set/README.md

 ### `remove(other)`

-returns a new KeySet with the difference between ThisSet - OtherSet `(A - B)`
+Returns a new KeySet with the difference between ThisSet - OtherSet `(A - B)`

 ```ts
 const diffKeySet = keySet.remove(other);